spinetnfc/spinetV2/specs.md

 - Using shadcn/ui components
 - Responsive design with mobile-first approach
 - Dynamic styling based on user preferences (theme color)
+- PhoneMockup component for mobile-style profile previews
+- Responsive layout: table and preview side-by-side on desktop, modal on mobile

 ## Dependencies